 Important Disclaimer: this is not tax advice, your personal tax situation may vary from what I am about to describe and this if for information purposes only.

-Virginia residents may be able to deduct up to $4,000 in contributions per beneficiary per account owner from their Virginia state taxable income.
+Virginia residents under age 70 may be able to deduct up to $4,000 in contributions per account from their Virginia state taxable income.
+An account owner can have more than one account for a beneficiary as long as the accounts are not considered the same (they must have either a different account owner, a different beneficiary, or a different portfolio).
 To maximize this tax saving opportunity each parent (or grandparent, aunt, etc.) can set up their own 529 account for each kid.
-In a two-parent household with 3 kids this would mean that parents could potentially reduce their Virginia taxable income by $24,000 if they structured their account ownership and contributions correctly.
+Or one parent can own multiple accounts.

 Talk to your tax preparer or CPA about how this would work in your situation.